Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How To Brush A Cat’s Teeth

-Brushing a cat’s teeth is similar to brushing those of a human.
-Follow these steps to help ensure good dental health:
+Brushing a cat’s teeth is similar to brushing your teeth.
+Follow these steps to ensure good dental health:

 Get your cat used to the toothpaste first.
-There are lots of different flavors available, including those that taste of chicken.
-Put a bit of the paste on your finger and place it in your cat’s mouth.
-Do this once a day for a few days so that your feline gets used to the toothpaste and the sensation of you putting something in its mouth.
+There are several flavors available, including those that taste like chicken.
+Put some paste on your finger and place it in your cat’s mouth.
+Do this once a day for a few days so that your feline gets used to the toothpaste and the sensation of you putting something in their mouth.

-Brush in circular motions for about 45 seconds on each side.
+Brush in circular motions on each side for about 45 seconds.
 Initially, you may have to brush for shorter periods before spending longer and longer each day.

-There are a lot of cat toothbrush options available.
+There are a lot of cat toothbrushes available.
 First, decide on the type of brush you want to use, whether it’s a handled brush or a finger brush, and then decide whether you want the greater reach of an angled head and the improved grip of a textured handle.
-Also, choose a brush that is a suitable size for your cat – if it is too large, it will be uncomfortable when stuffing it in your cat’s mouth.
+Also, choose a suitable brush for your cat; if it is too large, it will be uncomfortable when stuffing it in your cat’s mouth.

-While compiling the reviews above, we found the H&H Pets Small Dog & Cat Toothbrush was reasonably priced and had soft bristles, but if you want to spend even less or you need a finger brush rather than a handled one, the H&H Pets Finger Toothbrush offers great value for money.
+While compiling the reviews above, we found the H&H Pets Small Dog & Cat Toothbrush was reasonably priced and had soft bristles, but if you want to spend even less or you need a finger brush rather than a handled one, the H&H Pets Finger Toothbrush is an excellent value for money.

 Featured Image Credit: Pixel-Shot, Shutterstock